emmalepsy/emmalepsy.github.io/_posts/2016-07-11-adjectives-sneaky-bastards.md

 They tell you that you should be able to describe a pond without relying on adjectives.

-- You should use VERBS.
+- You should use __VERBS__.
 Instead of writing about the crystal pond, say that the pond shimmers.
-- You should use NOUNS.
+- You should use __NOUNS__.
 Instead of writing about the smelly pond, say that the pond is a fish's toilet.

 Look at the following two statements, and you'll see how much clearer the writing is without adjectives: